neeer4j/WPMHero/README.md

 - Desktop-first typing workspace with minimal/playful themes and live accent switching
 - Real-time WPM, accuracy, and consistency charts powered by a Zustand typing engine
-- Secure passwordless authentication with Resend magic links
+- Secure passwordless authentication with Supabase magic links
 - Persistent history in Supabase with automatic user settings bootstrap
 - Redis-backed leaderboards and PostHog instrumentation hooks